ktorio/ktor-documentation/topics/client-create-multiplatform-application.md

 ## Enable internet access on Android {id="android-internet"}

-The final thing you need to do is to enable internet access for the Android application.
+The final step is to enable internet access for the Android application.
 Open the
 <path>composeApp/src/androidMain/AndroidManifest.xml</path>
 file and enable the required permission using the `&lt;uses-permission&gt;` element: